 On Hanukkah, Jews light a menorah for 8 nights and eat foods fried in oil to celebrate the miracle of the oil in the holy lamp lasting for 8 days.
 Some eat doughnuts, but I prefer latkes, fried potato pancakes.
 This is my mother’s recipe, but I added the onion on my friend Vivian’s suggestion.
-I made these gluten free by subbing the potato starch for the matzo meal.

 4 cups raw grated Russet potatoes.
 Use 4 large or 5 medium